Blog

 How much is considered possession with intent to supply?

-It is important to note that there is no legal minimum on how much drugs it takes to amount to possession with intent to supply.
-If you were found to be in possession of any amount of controlled drug and it can be proven that you intended to supply it to someone else, you could face a conviction.
+It is important to note that there is no legal minimum on how many drugs it takes to amount to PWITS.
+If you were found to be in possession of any amount of controlled drug and it can be proven that you intended to supply it to someone else, you could face an intent to sell drugs charge.

 That said, where you only had a small amount of a certain drug, an argument could be made to suggest that it was only for personal consumption and that there was no intention to supply it to another person.